NaxefirYT/Lone079Rework/README.md

   broadcast_duration: 10
   # The delay (in seconds) before SCP-079 is respawned after being the last SCP alive.
   respawn_delay: 3
-  # Whether SCP-079 should transform into another SCP when recontainment is blocked.
+  # Whether SCP-079 should transform into another SCP when recontainment.
   transform_on_recontain: false
   # List of SCP roles that SCP-079 can transform into.
   scp079_available_roles: